Aloe Vera Cold Damage — Signs and Recovery

 - 3

-After 2 weeks, remove the sections that have dried to brown and crispy.
-Cut to healthy green tissue with sterile scissors.
+After that waiting period, go leaf by leaf and remove only the sections that have dried out to a crispy brown or that are actively mushy and spreading, cutting into clearly healthy green tissue with sterilized scissors.

 - 4